Pamela Anderson: Julian Assange

-AIDS and other activism
+Additional activism

 In March 2005, Anderson became a spokesperson for MAC Cosmetics's MAC AIDS Fund, which helped people affected by AIDS and HIV.
-After becoming the official spokesmodel, Anderson raised money during events in Toronto, Tokyo, Dublin, and Athens.
-Anderson became the celebrity spokesperson for the American Liver Foundation, and served as the Grand Marshal of the SOS motorcycle ride fundraiser.
+After becoming the official spokesmodel, Anderson raised money during Toronto, Tokyo, Dublin, and Athens events.
+Anderson became the celebrity spokesperson for the American Liver Foundation and served as the Grand Marshal of the SOS motorcycle ride fundraiser.

 In 2009, Anderson wrote an open letter to President Barack Obama urging the legalization of cannabis.